 - Language used in an article is English (Calibri 10).

-- One-side printing, double spacing.
-Use standard program and fonts and put page numbers for all pages.
+- One-side printing, use standard program and fonts and put page numbers for all pages.

 - Title of the article is in English.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations where possible.

 - Author names and surnames are English.
 In case of more than one author; should sort by important tasks respectively; in addition, indicate with a superscript letter after the surname and add an asterisk before the author’s name.
 Provide the author’s name, address, telephone and fax numbers, and current email address.
 PLEASE submit to the journal with an institute/formal e-mail address for all authors.

 The manuscripts should be prepared according to following contents;